AlexMathew/periphrastic-prolixity/source/_posts/2014-12-09-what-i-learned-from-my-first-hackathon.markdown

 * **Make sure you don't make noob mistakes**

 Sleep deprivation does bad things to you.
 Very bad things.
-In a sudden moment of retardness, you could end up making stupid mistakes that you notice too late.
+In a sudden moment of idiocy, you could end up making stupid mistakes that you notice too late.
 There's not a lot you can do to "avoid" this - just hope you keep your sanity through the entire duration of the hackathon.

 * **Be sure about your deployment options**